MunasheMuk2/StackSmartGuide/README.md

 - If the pallets are stackable, multiply the height of one pallet by the number stacked until reaching the vehicle’s height limit.
 - StackSmartGuide does not account for stackable pallets, so this step is omitted in its calculations.

-### Final Decision

-- If the combined pallet dimensions fit within the vehicle’s length, width, and height, then the vehicle is suitable.
-- If not, a larger vehicle may be needed.

 ### Total volume

 Total pallet dimensions = Length × Width × Height